C0nfu5ing-5pring/Productivity-Dashboard/README.md

 - **Intuitive UI**: User-friendly layout for easy navigation.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices.
 - **Customizable Components**: Easily modify fonts, colors, and layouts to suit your preferences.
-- **Interactive Elements**: Dynamic charts and progress bars to track your productivity.

 ## 📁 Project Structure